pragyananda/data-science/README.md

 # data science

-This is a product that will help the beginner for data science career guidance.
+This is a project that will help the beginner for data science career guidance.
 This is a passion project that we are building using Django and Mongodb.